Ancient history in County Louth

 St. Laurence Gate

-In addition to protecting the city, St. Laurence Gate provided a controlled site where traders would enter the city and be required to pay taxes on their products.
+In addition to protecting the city, St. Laurence Gate provided a controlled site where traders could enter and be required to pay taxes on their products.

 Magdalene Tower

 Steve and I just happened upon this Tower while wandering around the town.
-This Tower, built in the 14th Century, is all that still stands of a Dominican Friary that at one time been of great importance in Drogheda.
+Built in the 14th Century, it is the only remaining structure of a Dominican Friary that was once of great importance in Drogheda.

 ancient history in County Louth